dgornowicz/kickstarter-analysis/README.md

 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?
+- What can you conclude about the Outcomes based on Launch Date?

   - There are more theater kickstarter campaigns launched during the middle of the year (May-August) than the rest of the year (September-April)
   - May is the most common month to launch a theater kickstarter campaign (163) and the month with the most succesful campaigns (111).
 This is a 68% success rate.
 This is contrast to December with 75 total campaigns and 37 succesful campaigns - a 54% success rate.